-16. There may still be a subtle meaning difference between an in situ FoCus (e.g. a corrective FoCus) and a left-peripheral FoCus in Italian (Bianchi 2013).
+There may still be a subtle meaning difference between an in situ FoCus and a left-peripheral FoCus in Italian (Bianchi 2013).
 This difference might be contributed by a silent left-peripheral operator that attracts the FoCused phrase it associates with, as suggested by Delfitto & Fiorin (2015).

-17. Glosses: SG for singular, SUBJ for subjunctive, IMPF for imperfective, 1 for 1st person, 3 for 3rd person.
+Glosses: SG for singular, SUBJ for subjunctive, IMPF for imperfective, 1 for 1st person, 3 for 3rd person.

-18. The Italian examples were provided by Ilaria Frana and have been confirmed by other speakers of Italian.
+$^{^{18}}$.
+The Italian examples were provided by Ilaria Frana and have been confirmed by other speakers of Italian.

 (22) a.
-Credo che l'abbia scritto Gennaro quando era think.1SG that it have.SUBJ.3SG written Gennaro when be.IMPF.3SG in Graduate School.
-I think Gennaro wrote it when he was in Graduate School.
+Credo che l'abbia scritto Gennaro quando era think.1SG that it have.SUBJ.3SG written Gennaro when be.IMPF.3SG b. # Credo che Gennaro l'abbia scritto quando era think.1SG that Gennaro it have.SUBJ.3SG written when be.IMPF.3SG

-b. # Credoche Gennaro l'abbiascritto quando erathink.1SGthat Gennaro it have.SUBJ.3SGwritten whenbe.IMPF.3SG in Graduate School. in Graduate School.